Are Solar Shingles Worth It?

-Simply put, solar shingles are basic roof tiles that contain solar cells.
-These photovoltaic roof tiles are designed to look more like standard roof shingles in order to improve their aesthetic appearance on homes.
-Unlike a standard shingle however, solar shingles generate solar energy just as a typical photovoltaic rooftop solar array would.
+Simply put, solar shingles are basic roof tiles that contain solar cells that generate solar power.
+These photovoltaic roof tiles are designed to look more like standard roof shingles to improve their aesthetic appearance on homes.

-Solar shingles are quite sturdy, but they are used in place of traditional shingles, so this means that current shingles will need to be torn off and replaced with the solar shingle product.
+Solar shingles are quite sturdy and used in place of traditional asphalt shingles, so at the time of solar installation, existing roofing materials will need to be torn off your roof and replaced with the solar shingle product.

-Solar shingles are designed to last 25-30 years, which is a good timeline to keep in mind when you are calculating costs.
-Unlike traditional solar panels, solar shingles cannot be easily removed and reconnected if you move, so you need to stay in the same home for a longer duration of time in order to see a return on your investment.
+Solar shingles are designed with an energy-efficient lifespan of 25-30 years, which is a good timeline to keep in mind when calculating costs for a new roof.
+Unlike traditional solar panels, solar shingles cannot be easily removed and reconnected if you move, so you need to stay in the same home for a longer duration of time to see a return on your investment.

-Solar shingles are most effective on south-facing rooftops, so you may be able to cover just a portion of your roof, with traditional shingles on the other side.
-Still, due to their aesthetics and functionality, the installation of solar shingles will have a higher price tag than regular shingles or rooftop solar panels.
-In fact, the average installation cost for rooftop solar shingles is between $60,000 – $75,000, compared to a cost of up to $20,000 or more for traditional rooftop solar depending on the size of the system.
+Still, due to their aesthetics and functionality, installing solar shingles will have a higher price tag than regular shingles or rooftop solar panels.
+The average cost of installation for rooftop solar shingles is between $60,000 – $75,000, compared to a cost of up to $20,000 or more for traditional rooftop solar, depending on the size of the system.